Primer Vs Paint: Everything You Need to Know

 When transitioning from oil-based primers to latex-based ones, it’s essential to note that latex-based primers are easier to apply and clean up than their oil-based counterparts.
 They work well for drywall, bare wood, masonry, and metal surfaces, providing good adhesion and sealing properties.

-For homeowners in Fairfax, VA considering a DIY project, using a latex-based primer can be an excellent choice due to its quick drying time and low odor.
+For homeowners considering a DIY project, using a latex-based primer can be an excellent choice due to its quick drying time and low odor.
 It also pairs perfectly with latex paints for a seamless finish.

 Shellac primers